 He never got around doing that.
 No, of course not.

-They found his body after the war, in a cave to where he must have drifted.
+They found his body after the war, in a cave to where he must have been drifting.

 He lied to me.
 I do hate it when people do that.

 It is bleak now.
 I lit a candle, I do that at times these days.
 I try to see what that woman on Rathlin Innes was seeing in the church.
 I can’t always do that.
 Sometimes I only see flames.
 But once in a while…

 Is it okay for me to spend my last living days with you?
 You are my favorite niece.
 You do know that, don’t you dear?